USS Illusive (AM-448): Supporting Operation Market Time

 On 13 August 1965 Illusive departed Long Beach for training in the Pacific Ocean that took her to Hawaii, the Marshalls, the Marianas, and the Philippines.
 She stood out of Subic Bay 2 October 1965 to join the "Market Time Patrol" vigilantly trying to stop the coastal flow of contraband by junks and boats to Vietcong the full length of Vietnam's 1,000-mile coastline.
 Her patrol service may include acting as a mother ship for replenishing the needs of "Swift" boats, providing gunfire support to U.S. forces ashore, or conducting a hydrographic survey on shoreline depths, in addition to patrolling thousands of miles within the inspection zone to intercept Vietcong men and supplies.
 Illusive continued this vital duty until she turned homeward in February 1966.
 The minesweeper reached Long Beach 28 April.
 She operated along the U.S. West Coast for the remainder of 1966 and into 1967.
 Returned from a Westpac deployment in April 1969.

 Final status

+USS Illusive being scrapped at Baltimore, Maryland (USA), in July 1994.

 Illusive was finally decommissioned on 30 March 1990 and was stricken from the Naval Register on 1 June 1990.
 She was sold by Navy sale for scrap on 9 February 1993 for the sum of $12,000.